WirtsLegs/WirtsTools/README.md

 You can create any Number of terms for each property, and you can create negative terms as well.
 The evaluation logic is such that for any given property if there are any positive terms then atleast one of them MUST match, and if there are any negative terms they must all be satisfied

-So for example if Category terms include Weapon.Category.BOMB and Weapon.Category.MISSILE as positive terms then that will match on bombs or missiles, conversly if Warhead Type includes Weapon.WarheadType.AP and Weapon.WarheadType.HE as negative terms then weapons with AP or HE warheads will not be accepted by the filter
+So for example if Category terms include Weapon.Category.BOMB and Weapon.Category.MISSILE as positive terms then that will match on bombs or missiles, conversely if Warhead Type includes Weapon.WarheadType.AP and Weapon.WarheadType.HE as negative terms then weapons with AP or HE warheads will not be accepted by the filter

 Note for exact enum values to use see [here](https://wiki.hoggitworld.com/view/DCS_enum_weapon)